BernardGreenberg/NXSYS/Futures.md

 It would be wonderful to replace the Objective-C++ components of NXSYSMac with Swift code -- Swift is a much better language and free of many ugly historical macOS artifacts.

 It's not at all clear how to make such a move, but I can't imagine that Apple will drop support for Objective-C++ any time soon.

-## Apple Silicon support

-This shouldn't be an issue, as Macs with Apple silicon can run Intel apps with Apple's simulation adapter (Rosetta), and, more significantly, NXSYSMac is built in XCode, which can certainly generate Apple silicon objects, but I don't have an Apple silicon Mac, so I cannot test this.
-It certainly *ought to* work without change.

 ## Linux port
 *Fuhgeddaboudit* (as they say in Brooklyn).
 Much too large and disruptive.